hitchyjs/plugin-odem-rest/README.md

 ##### Complex Tests

 There will be more complex tests supported in future versions using different formats in query parameter `q`.

+#### Sorting

+Using query parameter `sortBy=lastName` a fetched list of items is sorted by values of named property (which is `lastName` in this example) in ascending order.
+By providing another query parameter `descending=1` the sorting is done in descending order.

+#### Slicing

+Query parameter `limit=n` is requesting to fetch at most **n** items.
+Parameter `offset=n` is requesting to skip **n** items before starting retrieval.
+Slicing is applied after sorting items.

+When slicing this way only a subset of basically available items is fetched by intention.
+If you need to know the total number of available items when requesting a slice you can either set custom field `x-count` in request header or query parameter `count` to `1` or any other truthy value.
+This will have a slight negative impact on request performance, but causes delivery of the total number of matching items in a separate property `count` of response body as well as in response header named `x-count`.